cake-tech/autoforward-autoconvert/README.md

 I was unable to get the wallet to open if the wallet password was provided in a .conf file, so I needed to save the wallet password to the .service file.
 If you are getting errors about another user having access to the Monero .keys file, then change ownership of the file to the user and group you are running the command from.

+Double-check to ensure that the autoforward files are owned by the `monero` user.

 Restart systemctl:

 `sudo systemctl daemon-reload`